jangler/oracles-randomizer/notes.md

 ## notable rom addresses (leftover JP stuff)

-- $15:57FD + $4X = index of ring given by param X; params below 4 don't
-  (normally?) work. this is a generalization of the information described for
-  $15:466b.
 - $3f:63a3 is a table of three byte graphics data sets. the middle is a flag and the other two combine to form the address of the actual data ($97 $80
   $68) becomes de=$6897… except this needs another multiple-of-three offset